- How do I update/restrict my information in the Electronic Directory?

 The Ex-Students' Association provides an Alumni Directory.
 Alumni must register with the service to perform searches but the service is free.

-See the Registrar's FERPA information site for information about student privacy rights and for instructions on how to restrict access to your records.
+See Texas One Stop for information about student privacy rights and for instructions on how to restrict access to your records.

 The Electronic Directory receives data from several sources: